Skills to Look for in Your School’s Director of Technology

 What to Look for in Your School’s Director of Technology

 To ensure you’re finding the best candidate for the job, you should seek some specific skills for the director of technology position.
-While technology and networking skills are necessary for the job, there are numerous other skills an ideal director of technology will have.
-In addition to fixing or installing technology, your tech director should also have strategic skills that enable them to integrate helpful technology to benefit teachers and students.
+In addition to fixing or installing the technology, your tech director should also have strategic skills that enable them to integrate helpful technology to benefit teachers and students: a desire to continue learning, listening and communication skills, problem-solving skills, curiosity, tenacity, leadership skills, collaborative, understanding the educational environment, knowledge of regulations and requirements, and instructional coaching.

 Desire to Continue Learning